bnb-chain/BEPs/BEP1.md

 ## 2. BEP Rationale

-BEP is the primary mechanism for proposing new features, for collecting community technical input on an issue, and for documenting the design decisions that go into BNB Chain.
-Because the BEP are maintained as text files in a versioned repository, their revision history is the historical record of the feature proposal.
+BEP is the primary mechanism for proposing new features, for collecting community technical input on issues, and for documenting the design decisions that go into BNB Chain.
+Because BEPs are maintained as text files in a versioned repository, their revisions are the historical records of feature proposals.

-For BNB Chain contributors, BEPs are a convenient way to track the progress of their implementation.
-This will give end users a convenient way to know the current status of a given feature, function or improvement.
+For BNB Chain contributors, it is a convenient way to track the progress of their implementation by BEPs.
+It will help end users to know the status of a given feature, function or improvement.

 ##  3. BEP Types